Busby (military headdress): History

 There were some variations in the materials of which cavalry busbies were made.
 Russian Cossacks of the Imperial Guard used black sheepskin, Guard Hussars dark brown long-haired fur, and line Hussars black lambswool.
 All but one of the twenty Prussian Hussar regiments wore sealskin busbies dyed in black, while their officers favoured dark brown otter-skin.
 The Brunswick Hussar Regiment No. 17 had the distinction of being issued busbies made of bearskin.

+With the general conversion of British Light Dragoon regiments to hussars during the 19th century the cloth busby bag with its braided edgings became a useful means of regimental distinction.
+By 1900 busby bags of red, crimson, blue, white and French grey were being worn by different regiments.

+Officers of the Royal Air Force were authorised to wear a distinctive form of busby as an optional part of their ceremonial uniforms from 1920 to 1939.
+This headdress was reintroduced only for the RAF Band in 1976 before being finally withdrawn in 2011.

 Etymology

 Possibly the name's original sense of a "busby wig" came from association with Richard Busby, headmaster of Westminster School in the late seventeenth century; the phrase buzz wig may have supplied the derivation for busby.
 An alternative explanation is that the British hussar cap of the early 19th century was named after the hatter who supplied the officer's version—W. Busby of the Strand London.

 Modern use by country

 Canada

 The Canadian Forces dress instructions authorise the busby as a part of the full dress uniform for hussars, artillery and rifle regiments.